bryanperez06/SMART_DRIP_IRRIGATION_TEAM2_test/README.md

 1. Make sure you have VS code on your computer with Platform IO running.
 2. Download Git on your computer, you can do this online or by opening VSCode and clicking on the "source control" tab on the left
-3. you should be able to access this repository and have it connected and open on your computer and be able to sync
+3. You should be able to access this repository and be able to clone it to your computer.
 4. anytime you want to add/change code CREATE A NEW BRANCH. you can do this by opening the command line and type " >create branch". then name it whatever you want EX: "adding keypad code".
 5. then code away, once your done, SAVE it on your computer first and STAGE the changes then COMMIT the changes